DEFRA/software-development-standards/docs/guides/privileged_devices.md

 #### Zscaler
 Install the Zscaler root certificate into the WSL trust store so that TLS inspection does not break package managers and other tools running inside WSL.

+This is not mandatory, however it will likely reduce the number of support requests to bypass TLS inspection for specific endpoints.

 **1. Export the Zscaler root certificate from Windows**

 1. Press `Win + R` and run `certmgr.msc`.